ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ## Configuration

-The configuration under Debian is similar to [Apache2] in regard to the file location.
-First you crate a file under ``/etc/nginx/sites-available`` and then you make a link to ``/etc/nginx/sites-anabled``.
+The configuration under Debian is similar to [Apache2] in terms of file location.
+First you create a file in `/etc/nginx/sites-available` and then you make a link to `/etc/nginx/sites-anabled`.

 ```
     .